A message from the President

 Réjean Boudreau, Chair

-David Adams, Vice Chair
+Alex Thorne, Vice Chair

-Jacques Poitras, Secretary
+Jacques Poitras, Treasurer

 Martina Colombo